rajatrao-northeastern/webapp/README.md

-# CSYE  INFO6225: Assignment-01
+# CSYE6225: Assignment-02
-This is a README file of Assignment_01 for the course INFO6225.
+This is a README file of Assignment_02 for the course INFO6225.

 ## Installation